 - Content Standard C, Life Science: Matter, Energy, and Organization in Living Systems

 - Content Standard C, Life Science: The Behavior of Organisms

 Beginning the WebQuest

 This WebQuest is designed for students to work individually.
 Each student will choose two organisms from each of the four categories and create field guide pages and a food web incorporating all (or most) of their eight organisms.
 An introductory session is suggested where the class can review the concept of food webs (if needed) and be given a demonstration of field guide components.
-Field guides should be available in your local library and/or bookstore and online at enature.
+Field guides should be available in your local library and/or bookstore and online.
 Students will research their organisms using a set of directed web links found in the Resources section.
 They may also use additional resources within Microbial Life and images within microscope to enhance their final product.
 An evaluation rubric (Microsoft Word 30kB Apr14 05) in the form of a Word .doc file is included for your convenience.
 You may download and modify it as needed.
 It is highly recommended that evaluation procedures be discussed with students prior to beginning the WebQuest.